Affiliate New Leader Tips

 Monthly Membership Reports

-Currently, CUE sends 5 filtered membership lists to the person designated by each affiliate each month.
+Currently, CUE sends membership lists to the person designated by each affiliate each month.
 That way, you can reach out to those whose memberships for different messaging.
-You can use these to reach out and schedule meetups, or invite them to attend a formal meeting during the event.
+You can use these to reach out and schedule meetups or invite them to attend a formal meeting during the event.
+Also, you don’t have to just rely on the membership lists.
+Combine your contacts from these lists with your local registrations.
+Not all educators who attend affiliate events are CUE members.

 Help us help you!
 To maintain our nonprofit status, the Annual Affiliate Agreement must be signed by June 15th to receive your affiliate’s share of membership dues and remain a CUE affiliate.
 We ask your official representative to read through the agreement, complete the required information and digitally sign it to complete this requirement.
 We do this to make sure our information is up to date.
 Info at cue.org/leadership